Llantrisant and Taff Vale Junction Railway: Developments in the Ogmore Valley

 In 1863 John Brogden and Son leased extensive coal bearing areas in the Ogmore Valley, to the north-west of Llantrisant; the intention was to export the bituminous coal through Porthcawl Harbour.
 However the harbour there was seriously deficient in its capacity, notwithstanding improvement works costing £250,000 in 1867.
 In any case the principal market for the mineral output was at the ironworks at Merthyr, Dowlais and nearby.
 The Ogmore Valley Railway was opened in 1865 to convey the minerals to Tondu, joining there the Llynvi Valley Railway; the two railways combined to form the Llynvi and Ogmore Railway in 1866.
 The Ogmore Valley Railway had been built as a narrow (standard) gauge line, and the Llynvi line and other nearby lines were broad gauge lines.
 The OVR urgently needed a narrow gauge connection, and the Taff Vale was the obvious partner to supply it.
-However relations were not friendly, and competing Parliamentary Bills were presented in successive sessions, also by the Great Western Railway and the Ely Valley Railway.
+However relations were not friendly, and competing parliamentary bills were presented in successive sessions, also by the Great Western Railway and the Ely Valley Railway.

-The L&TVJR won this battle, securing its New Lines Act on 23 July 1866.
+The L&TVJR won this battle, securing the Llantrissant and Taff Vale Junction Railway Act 1866 (29 & 30 Vict. c. ccxlviii) on 23 July 1866.
 It would build a new line on a north-west to south-east diagonal, from the Ely Valley Railway at Ynysmaerdy to Waterhall Junction south of Radyr.

-The GWR had given an assurance in the Parliamentary Committee that the company would install mixed gauge between Hendreforgan, where there was a junction with the Ogmore Valley Railway, and Ynysmaerdy (Llantrisant Common Junction) and so OVR trains could reach the L&TVJR from the north-west.
+The GWR had given an assurance in the parliamentary committee that the company would install mixed gauge between Hendreforgan, where there was a junction with the Ogmore Valley Railway, and Ynysmaerdy (Llantrisant Common Junction) and so OVR trains could reach the L&TVJR from the north-west.

 Waterhall Junction was to be built on the line of the Penarth Harbour Dock and Railway, giving direct access to Penarth Harbour.
 (The Waterhall Junction was originally planned to be triangular, allowing trains to turn north and reach the lower part of the Taff Vale Railway system, but this was not built.)

 This new diagonal line would pass through the Common Branch, and at Common Branch Junction the trains would also be able turn north to reach Pontypridd.

 This looked like excellent business for the L&TVJR: a new heavy flow of minerals from Ogmore Valley to Penarth and to Pontypridd would pass right across its system.
 In fact there was a serious financial crisis in 1866 – 1867, and construction work had to be suspended for the time being.
 The time allowed for construction expired, and the company had to go to Parliament for an extension of time; it had to undertake to haul minerals via Llantrisant Junction (near Treforest) at the same rate (to traders) as if the Waterhall line had actually been built.

 Further obstructive manoeuvering frustrated early completion of the through route, and eventually it was the gauge conversion of the Great Western Railway lines that unblocked the difficulty.